awsdocs/aws-doc-sdk-examples/go/iam/README.md

 The unit test mocks the IAM service client and the `GetPolicy` function.

+### GetPublicKeys/GetPublicKeys.go

+This example gets the bodies of a user's public SSH keys.

+`go run GetPublicKeys -u USER-NAME`

+- _USER-NAME_ is the name of a user.

+The unit test mocks the IAM service client and the `ListSSHPublicKeys` function.

+### GetServerCert/GetServerCert.go

+This example retrieves information about an IAM server certificate.

+`go run GetServerCert.go -c CERT-NAME`

+- _CERT-NAME_ is the name of a server certificate.

+The unit test mocks the IAM service client and the `GetServerCertificate` function.

 ### ListAccessKeys/ListAccessKeys.go

 This example lists the accesss keys for a specif user.